cafeco09/cafeco09/README.md

 Hello, i'm  Anshul Dixit, currently I am studying at the University Of Warwick in Behavioral and Data Science program.
 My aim is to augment in Data driven decision making skills across various disciplines, with main focus on Public Policy.
-I am a full fledged learner of R, Python and MATLAB and I have over 4.5 years of experience in IT industry spanning accross Business analysis, Functional analyst- in Cards and Payments ( Finacial services) and QA
+I am a full fledged learner of R, Python and MATLAB and I have over 4.5 years of experience in IT industry spanning accross Business analysis, Associate Consultant - in Cards and Payments ( Finacial services)

   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />